Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Relevance for experiments

-We complement our results by reviewing the main assumptions behind our formalism and their validity.
+We complement our results by reviewing the main assumptions behind our formalism and their validity for experiments.

 The description of recoil effects rests on a perturbative treatment.
 This is valid when the coupling to atomic motional fluctuations, as quantified by the Lamb-Dicke parameter $\eta=\sqrt{\nu_R/\nu}$, is weak.
-We also choose $\eta$ independently from $\nu/\gamma_0$ to reflect the diverse regimes that could be achieved in experiments using different atomic species or atomic transitions within the same species and for which $\nu_R$ might have significantly different values.
+We also choose $\eta$ independently from $\nu/\gamma_0$ to reflect the diverse regimes that could be achieved in experiments using different atomic species or atomic transitions within the same species and for which $\gamma_0$ and $\nu_R$ might have significantly different values.
 Indeed, several atomic species host long-wavelength laser-compatible dipole transitions suitable for realizing subwavelength arrays~\cite{Masson2024}.
-In this article, we focused on ${}^{87}$Rb~\cite{Glicenstein2020,Rui2020,Srakaew2023} and ${}^{88}$Sr~\cite{Huang2023,Holman2024}, however our method applies in general to different atomic species.
+In this article, we focused on ${}^{87}$Rb~\cite{Glicenstein2020,Rui2020,Srakaew2023} and ${}^{88}$Sr~\cite{Huang2023,Holman2024,Holman2026}, however, our method applies in general to different atomic species.
 As an example, we summarize in Table~\ref{TAB:parameters} the relevant parameters used in recent experiments on subwavelength atomic arrays for different atomic species.
 We see that the Lamb-Dicke parameters have similar values, and all are small enough to justify our perturbative approach.
 Importantly, $\nu/\gamma_0$ varies across several orders of magnitude.

-We also assumed the atoms to be trapped at a magic wavelength such that the center of mass potential is insensitive to the internal electronic states ($\ket{g},\ket{e}$).
-While this condition has been shown in experiments with tweezer-trapped ${}^{88}$Sr~\cite{Priv_Comm_Will} and $^{162}$Dy~\cite{Bloch2023,Bloch2024} atoms, experiments with ${}^{87}$Rb atoms in Refs.~\cite{Rui2020,Srakaew2023} currently lack this capability.
+We also assumed the atoms to be trapped at a magic wavelength such that the center-of-mass potential is insensitive to the internal electronic states ($\ket{g},\ket{e}$).
+While this condition has been shown in experiments with tweezer-trapped ${}^{88}$Sr~\cite{Priv_Comm_Will} and ${}^{162}$Dy~\cite{Bloch2023,Bloch2024} atoms, experiments with ${}^{87}$Rb atoms in Refs.~\cite{Rui2020,Srakaew2023} and with ${}^{168}$Er in Ref.~\cite{GreinerSuperradiance} currently lack this capability.
 However, in Table~\ref{TAB:parameters} we assume a trapping laser with wavelength $\approx 740~\text{nm}$ for ${}^{87}$Rb, which has been predicted to be magic~\cite{Priv_Comm_Bloch}.
 If the trap is not magic, the potential suddenly changes when atoms are excited on the dipole transition $\ket{g}\leftrightarrow \ket{e}$ thus leading to additional heating of the atomic motional state~\cite{Karanikolaou2024}.
 Future work should investigate effects of non-magic traps as they are relevant for current experiments.